Anthony J. Pennings, PhD

 While not a critic of sustainable energy, Zeihan is less confident than Tesla about its prospects.
 Claiming to have solar panels on his Colorado house, he is particularly concerned about the geographical distribution of good sunlight and wind energy.
 He points to Germany’s attempts to go green as particularly problematic.
 It has poor solar and wind potential and was recently cut off from Russian natural gas and oil.
 As a result, it has been forced to return to coal and lignite, both significant emitters of carbon dioxide and other pollutants that threaten its climate and pollution goals.

 Zeihan points out that the border area around Mexico and the southwest US has significant solar and wind potential.
 They can provide the new efficiencies of smaller electrical grids run by renewables while still having ready access to the necessary hydrocarbons for paints, plastics, PVC resins, and other carbon-based industrial materials.
+When a barrel of oil is distilled, not all of it is used for transportation.
 Even companies from Germany are moving to the area to take advantage of cheap energy and carbon.

 This geographic advantage appears to be no mystery to Tesla as it built a major “Gigafactory” in Austin, Texas, with its rooftop solar panels spelling out its logo that can be seen from space.
 It also announced a new Gigafactory facility across the border in Monterrey, Mexico, rumored to be designed to produce a new $25,000 consumer EV.
 Telsa is also building a major lithium refinery in Corpus Christi that will be designed to support 50GWh a year of storage capacity and easily draw in the abundant metal from significant producers in Central and South America.
 In addition, Musk’s related company, SpaceX, has been building and testing rockets in Boca Chica on the coast of the Gulf of Mexico for years now, very close to the border.